henley-regatta/aoc2022/README.md

   - `go/day5part2.go` - Scratch the stack-smashing, return to string-slicing.
 Conceptually an easier problem than Part 1, only complicated by my inability to correctly apply indexes on the first attempt.
   - `go/day6part1.go` - Yay bit of string-scanning.
 Opportunity for a bit of modulus arithmetic, truth telling and functional parameterisation too.
   - `go/day6part2.go` - **GET IN** Correct anticipation of the part 2 solution means the actual code-change required is a single digit added to the CONST value. `<smugface>`
+  - `go/day7part1.go` - I have a feeling I made too much of a mess of implementing what is basically the `du` command here, AND I think I've done it in a non-scalable/works-for-part-2 way to boot...

 ## NodeJS